Notes on Quantum oscillation for Hatsugai-Kohmoto model

-Here, $\hat{c}_{j\sigma}^{\dag}$ is the creation operator of conduction electron (called $c$-electron for simplicity) at site $j$. $t_{ij}$ are hopping integral between $i,j$ sites.
-Furthermore, chemical potential $\mu$ has been added to fix electron's density. $N_{s}$ is the number of sites.
-The last term of $\hat{H}$ is the HK interaction,\cite{Hatsugai1992} unlike the usual Hubbard interaction $U\sum_{j}\hat{c}_{j\uparrow}^{\dag}\hat{c}_{j\uparrow}\hat{c}_{j\downarrow}^{\dag}\hat{c}_{j\downarrow}$, HK interaction is an infinite-range interaction between four electrons but preserves the center of motion for $c$-electron due to the constraint of $\delta$ function.
-This interaction plays a fundamental role in solving this model as we will see later.
+Next, $t_{ij}$ is hopping integral between $i,j$ sites.
+Furthermore, to fix the electron's density, the chemical potential $\mu$ is added. $N_{s}$ is the number of sites.
+The last term of $\hat{H}$ is the HK interaction,\cite{Hatsugai1992} which is an infinite-ranged interaction between four electrons but preserves the center of motion for $c$-electron due to the constraint of $\delta$ function.